ddmitov/camel-doctor/README.md

 Camel Doctor is a serverless HTML user interface for the [default Perl debugger](http://perldoc.perl.org/perldebug.html).
 It is a C++ [Qt 5](https://www.qt.io/) desktop application for Linux, Mac or Windows displaying debugger output with syntax highlighted source code.

-Camel Doctor is an implementation of an idea proposed by Valcho Nedelchev and provoked by the scarcity of graphical frontends for the Perl debugger.
+Camel Doctor is an implementation of an idea proposed by Valcho Nedelchev and provoked by the scarcity of graphical front ends for the Perl debugger.

 Syntax highlighting is achieved using [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) CPAN module by Hans Jeuken and Gábor Szabó.

 ![Camel Doctor](https://github.com/ddmitov/camel-doctor/raw/master/screenshot.png "Camel Doctor Screenshot")